CORRELATE, CORRELATION - ZERO ORDER

 Any variable which is correlated with another variable.
 Age and sex are the two strongest correlates of crime.
 A correlation of zero order means there is no relationship between the two variables.

 Correlation is a measure of association between two variables.
 The variables are not designated as dependent variable or independent variable.
 The value of a correlation coefficient can vary from minus one to plus one.
 A minus one indicates a perfect negative correlation, while a plus one indicates a perfect positive correlation.
-A correlation of zero order means there is no relationship between the two variables.
+A zero order correlation means there is no relationship between the two variables.

 When there is a negative correlation between two variables, as the value of one variable increases, the value of the other variable decreases, and vise versa.
 In other words, for a negative correlation, the variables work opposite each other.
 When there is a positive correlation between two variables, as the value of one variable increases, the value of the other variable also increases.
 The variables move together.